Tulsa parks and recreation: Recent additions

 John Hope Franklin Reconciliation Park is located at 415 North Detroit Avenue, in the Greenwood District of Tulsa.
-Owned by the City of Tulsa and managed by the John Hope Franklin Center for Reconciliation, it commemorates the Tulsa Race Riot of 1921.
+Owned by the City of Tulsa and managed by the John Hope Franklin Center for Reconciliation, it commemorates the Tulsa race massacre of 1921.
 Dedicated October 10, 2010, it is named for John Hope Franklin who was a noted historian, born in Tulsa.
 The park includes several sculptures, the most striking of which is a 25 foot tall sculpture called the Tower of Reconciliation.

 The Tower of Reconciliation shows the history of African American struggles as they came from Africa to America, then came with Native Americans on the Trail of Tears; fighting in the American Civil War and living under segregation after Oklahoma statehood.
 The tower is encircled by twelve bronze plaques that detail the story of the riot and its aftermath.

 Hope Plaza, at the park entrance, contains a 16 foot tall structure that has three bronze sculptures: